Poorva Express (via Gaya): History

 Before the introduction of Rajdhani Express in 1969, Indian Railway use to run a series of train called as Deluxe Express.
 One Deluxe Express use to run between Amristar and Bombay and other between Amritsar and Howrah.
 Both of these trains were fully Air Conditioned trains and the passengers were provided elegant services.
-Later on with the introduction of trains like Howrah Rajdhani Express and Udyan Abha Toofan Express, this train slowly lost its grandeur and popularity.
+Later on with the introduction of Howrah Rajdhani Express this train slowly lost its grandeur and popularity.
 Later on, in order to make this train more affordable to passengers further classes were added in this train, hence relegating it from fully air conditioned train to partial one.
 And later on with further standardization it was relegated to standard blue ICF coach.
 But though it lost its grandeur, but its popularity never ceased.
 Due to its high popularity, a separate service was started from New Delhi to Howrah via Patna on 1 August 1971.

-Incidentally Poorva Express is the first train among the non-Rajdhani/Duronto class to be upgraded to LHB coach.
+Poorva Express is the first train among the non-Rajdhani/Duronto class to be upgraded to LHB coach.
 It was upgraded to LHB coach on 30 April 2013.

 Service

-The 12381 Poorva Express has an average speed of 66.62 km/hr with halt and covers 1449 km in 21h 45m.
-The 12382 Poorva Express has an average speed of 62.2 km/hr with halt and covers 1449 km in 23h 20m.
+The 12381 Poorva Express has an average speed of 66.62 km/h with halt and covers 1449 km in 21h 45m.
+The 12382 Poorva Express has an average speed of 62.2 km/h with halt and covers 1449 km in 23h 20m.

-Route & Halts

-All 20 halts of the train are: